onetoneisme/blackjack/units_refactored/CF for operators/Basic/004 Cloud Foundry Org and Space management/10_Modifying and deleting spaces.md

 Again, you don't need to worry about changing the name, since the internal reference is maintained without alteration.

-Deleting an space is really easy as well:
+Deleting a space is really easy, as well:

 ```sh
 cf delete-space my-trash-space